Photo used courtesy Blakeway Worldwide Panoramas - www.panoramas.com

 Somewhere along the way, Austin became known as "The City of the Violet Crown".
 We chose the name Violet Crown because of this.
 That's all fine and good, you say, but I can hear you asking, "Why is Austin called that?"
 During the 30-odd years I’ve lived here, I’ve heard several explanations.

 The story I'm most familiar with also happens to be my personal favorite: With near-by hills that keep air-born things from drifting on to other places, Austin has a fair amount of haze.
 Before the current problem of auto exhaust, it was attributable to smoke, dust and such.
 At sunset, and into dusk, the haze takes on a purple cast, covering all with a violet crown.
-This phenomenon has a name: The Belt of Venus.
-The belt of Venus (named after the Roman goddess Venus) is a pinkish glow separating the dark shadow band of the earth from the sky above it.
-It is best visible when the atmosphere is cloudless, yet very dusty, just after sunset.
-The twilight wedge is then rising over the eastern sky and the backscattered red sunlight at the border of the wedge can then be identified as the belt of Venus.
-(Belt of Venus.Weatherscapes.com. ) You don't need clouds to have beautiful sunsets - I've experienced this, and it is truly lovely.
+I've experienced this evening corona, and it is truly lovely.

-I would be remiss if I didn't mention that Violet Crown is also considered a reference to the purple-ish glow from the Moon Towers.
-For some interesting reading on Austin's Moon Towers, see BBC-h2-g2 – The Moonlight Towers of Austin, Texas
+I would be remiss if I didn't mention that Violet Crown is a reference to the purple-ish glow from the Moon Towers.
+For some interesting reading on Austin's Moon Towers, see The Moonlight Towers of Austin, Texas

 We also liked the fact that the nickname has a literary connection.
-One of the first published uses of the phrase was in O. Henry's short story Tictocq: The Great French Detective, in Austin.
+The first published use of the phrase was in O. Henry's short story Tictocq: The Great French Detective, in Austin.
 The story was originally published in his locally published newspaper The Rolling Stone on October 27, 1894.

 Or maybe he just liked the sunsets.